Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-The definitions in the resolution framework of \cite{BG01} and most resolution-based decision procedures \cite{FATZ93} stipulate that eligibility, in particular (strict) maximality, of literals is determined on the instantiated premises with the mgus, i.e., \emph{a-posteriori eligibility}, is used.
+The definitions in the resolution framework of \cite{BG01} and most resolution-based decision procedures \cite{FATZ93} stipulate that eligibility, in particular (strict) maximality, of literals is determined on the instantiated premises with the mgus, i.e., \emph{a-posteriori eligibility} is used.
 Instead, \emph{a-priori eligibility} determines eligibility, in particular (strict) maximality, of literals on the non-instantiated premises.
 A-posteriori eligibility is more general and stronger than a-priori eligibility.
-However, when a-priori eligibility is possible, it is more efficient than a-posteriori eligibility, due to the overhead of pre-computing unifications.
+However, a-priori eligibility is possible is more efficient, due to the overhead of pre-computing unifications.

-The \textbf{T-Res} system uses a-posteriori eligibility.
-However, thanks to the \emph{covering} and \emph{strong compatibility properties} of the \textsf{LGQ} clausal class, one can use \emph{a-priori eligibility}.
-This relaxation is briefly mentioned in deciding satisfiability of guarded clauses with equality in \cite{GdN99}.
-We formally prove this claim.
+The \textbf{T-Res} system uses a-posteriori eligibility, however, thanks to the \emph{covering} and \emph{strong compatibility properties} of the \textsf{LGQ} clausal class, one can use \emph{a-priori eligibility}.
+This is briefly mentioned in deciding satisfiability of guarded clauses with equality in \cite{GdN99}.
+We now formally prove this claim.

 \begin{lem} Let a covering clause $C$ contain a compound-term literal $L_1$ and a non-compound-term literal $L_2$.
 Then $L_1 \succ_{lpo} L_2$. \end{lem} \begin{proof} We distinguish two cases: i) Suppose $L_1$ contains a ground compound term.
 By the covering property, $C$ is ground.
 Then $L_1 \succ_{lpo} L_2$ as $L_1$ contains at least one function symbol but $L_2$ does not.